The Art of Wooden Block Printing

 The art of Wooden Block Printing is a printing technique or process that has survived somehow from ancient times to the present.
 There have been claims by several countries having block printing originated/developed in their country but several pieces of evidence have been found in India from ruins of ancient civilizations which date back thousand years.
 For Example Scraps of clothing found in the ruins of Mohenjo Daro, provide evidence that block printing was practiced in India in 3000 BCE.

 Since 12th century the art of Block Printing has flourished.
 The artistry flourished further with the receivable of royal patronage.
 Rajasthan and Surat in Gujarat became the important trading centers of printed textiles particularly in Block Print art.
 Today Block Printing has gained new height by reaching in the different corners of the world.

 Wooden block printing is a typical process and takes time.
 The printers use several wooden printing blocks to complete a design.
 The process of block printing begins with the wooden printing blocks.
-Wood carvers carve designs into wood planks/blocks.
+Woodcarvers carve designs into wood planks/blocks.
 The top of the wooden printing block has a handle for the printers to hold it.

 The next step in the process is the arrangement of the fabric.
 Workers stretch several layers of jute fabric over a long rectangular table.
 The jute serves as a pad to provide resiliency to the printing surface.